Use Dynamics 365 Sales from Business Central

 Business Central integrates only with Dynamics 365 Sales.
 Other Dynamics 365 applications that change the standard workflow or data model in Dynamics 365 Sales, for example Project Service Automation, can break the integration between Business Central and Dynamics 365 Sales.

-The assisted setup guide lets you choose the data to synchronise.
-Later, you can also set up synchronisation for specific records.
+The assisted setup guide lets you choose the data to synchronize.
+Later, you can also set up synchronization for specific records.
 This is referred to as coupling.
 For example, you can couple a specific account in Dynamics 365 Sales with a specific customer in Business Central.
 This section describes what to take into consideration when you couple records.

 For example, if you want to see accounts in Dynamics 365 Sales as customers in Business Central, you must couple the two types of records.
 To do that, on the Customers list page in Business Central, use the Set Up Coupling action.
 Then specify which Business Central customers to match to which accounts in Dynamics 365 Sales.

 You can also create (and couple) an account in Dynamics 365 Sales based on, for example, a customer record in Business Central using Create Account in Dynamics 365 Sales, or vice versa, using Create Customer in Business Central.

 When you set up coupling between two records, you can also manually request current record, for example a customer, to be overwritten immediately by account data from Sales (or from Business Central) using Synchronize Now action.
 Synchronize Now action which will ask whether to overwrite Sales or Business Central record data.

 In some cases you must couple certain sets of data before other sets of data, as shown in the following table.

 |Customers and accounts||Couple salespeople with Dynamics 365 Sales users|

 |Items and resources||Couple units of measure with Dynamics 365 Sales unit groups|